-13:31-32.
-'Sinapi Aba' is the Akan4 word for mustard seed.
-The rationale for taking on this name is the prospective support that SAT offers its borrowers.
-SAT's vision is as a foundation devoted to the development of the nation, using Christian principles where the weak are not only supported by the strong to provide for their families, but are also supported by their church and their community (Sinapi Aba Trust, 2009b).
-SAT meets this through the provision of financial services to poor households that earn low incomes, with the aim of transforming their lives (Sinapi Aba Trust, 2009a).
-The mission of SAT is to serve as a 'mustard seed' and a channel through the provision of opportunities at least in two areas: for the development of micro-business and for regular income generation to those who are deprived economically in society.
-In practical terms, SAT was established to fill the gap created by formal financial providers by serving the needs of the small and microenterprises.
-Finally, SAT depends heavily on donors for funding.
-Even though SAT is a Christian organization, it does not discriminate as our data show.
+32. 'Sinapi Aba' is the Akan 4 word for mustard seed.
+The rationale for taking on this name is the prospective 58 support that SAT offers its borrowers.
+SAT's vision is as a foundation devoted to the development of the nation, 59 60 using Christian principles where the weak are not only supported by the strong to provide for their families, but 61 are also supported by their church and their community ??Sinapi Aba Trust, 2009b).
+SAT meets this through 62 the provision of financial services to poor households that earn low incomes, with the aim of transforming their lives ??Sinapi Aba Trust, 2009a).
+The mission of SAT is to serve as a 'mustard seed' and a channel through the 63 provision of opportunities at least in two areas: for the development of micro-business and for regular income 64 generation to those who are deprived economically in society.
+In practical terms, SAT was established to fill the 65 gap created by formal financial providers by serving the needs of the small and microenterprises.
+Finally, SAT 66 depends heavily on donors for funding.
+Even though SAT is a Christian organization, it does not discriminate 67 as our data show.
+68

-This paper evaluates the expenditure pattern of SAT clients in three urban communities in Ghana before and after they had taken loans from the scheme.
-To effectively explore and evaluate clients expenditure pattern, data was collected between July and September 2009 from clients of SAT's lending programme.
-In addition to clients depicting a spirit of entrepreneurship, they appear to make prudent use of their earned income.
-We used the cohort approached to classify clients into two groups: old and new clients.
-Old clients are defined as clients that had borrowed from the Sinapi Aba Trust (SAT) more than three years and new clients as less than three years with the scheme.
-We from clients on collected data demographic characteristics, saving pattern, credit history, and expenditure pattern among others.
+This paper evaluates the expenditure pattern of SAT clients in three urban communities in Ghana before and 69 after they had taken loans from the scheme.
+To effectively explore and evaluate clients expenditure pattern, data 70 was collected between July and September 2009 from clients of SAT's lending programme.
+In addition to clients 71 depicting a spirit of entrepreneurship, they appear to make prudent use of their earned income.
+We used the 72 73 cohort approached to classify clients into two groups: old and new clients.
+Old clients are defined as clients that 74 had borrowed from the Sinapi Aba Trust (SAT) more than three years and new clients as less than three years with the scheme.
+We collected data from clients on demographic characteristics, saving pattern, credit history, 75 and expenditure pattern among others.
 This paper evaluates and discusses the expenditure section of the data.
-Data analysis show that even though new clients on average receive bigger loans, we find that old clients have benefited not only in income earned, but also in the degree of expenditure in the listed items.

-Furthermore, by constructing expenditure indicators from the survey instrument, we found that old clients of the MFI have made greater purchases than new clients.
+76 Data analysis show that even though new clients on average receive bigger loans, we find that old clients have 77 benefited not only in income earned, but also in the degree of expenditure in the listed items.
+78 Furthermore, by constructing expenditure indicators from the survey instrument, we found that old clients 79 of the MFI have made greater purchases than new clients.
 They have greater benefits in areas such as asset ownership, increased expenditure on food and childrens' education, and improvement in business operations.
 We reduced some of the responses in the questionnaire to construct expenditure indicators similar to those constructed by Hashemi et al (1996); and Garikipati (2008).
-We used the constructed indicators as independent and dependent variables to run logistic regression to determine the effects of the independent variables on the dependent variables.
+We used the constructed indicators as independent and dependent variables to run logistic 4 Akan is the language of the Akan tribe, the largest in Ghana; the tribe is made up of many sub-tribes including but not limited to the Asantes, the Akyems, the Kwahus, the Akwapims and the Fantis.

+regression to determine the effects of the independent variables on the dependent variables.
 Our analysis suggests that 'old clients' have received greater impact by making more purchases than 'new clients'.